enji7/runeemon/README.md

  * It is not possible to deploy a standard WAR.
 Instead, the application has to be built using the framework's specific infrastructure.
  * The application is the entry point for starting up (instead of the server), which in turn pulls in the framework's specific infrastructure libraries.

+### How to pronounce runEEmon?

+Like "runny mon", rhymes with "funny don".